difli/roadmap-clip-zeroshot-finetuning-/README.md

 #### **Step 3: Fine-Tuning SkyCLIP (TrainingAgent)**

-The **TrainingAgent** fine-tunes SkyCLIP using the dataset created by the DataAgent.
+The **TrainingAgent** fine-tunes SkyCLIP for improved land use classification using contrastive learning.

 ```python
 import torch